-Fitted with a 6-core i7 3930K, this does mean more heat than the 2700K on the old board, so a realistic overclock will be more like 4.5GHz (normally I would run a 3930K on this model board at 4.8, but the LE guys' office is likely too warm for that).
 Note the original UD5 setup was to have included a VideoMate C500 SD PCI capture card, but this was not compatible with the UD5, and the X79 board doesn't have any normal PCI slots, so the C500 is not part of the build anymore.
 Ah well, the LE guys can always add a PCIe capture card later if they wish (plenty of spare slots), eg. something from BlackMagic Design.

 Here are a few pictures of the ASUS P9X79 WS board installed in the system (these were taken before the SM951 was fitted and before the XEON upgrade):

 Incidentally, to give you some idea how capable this board is, here's a picture of my CUDA research box, the same model mbd (with a 3930K @ 4.7 and 64GB RAM) but fitted with 4x MSI GTX 580 3GB (faster than two Titans).
 The P9X79 WS really can handle heavy loads no problem, so stability should be good with this setup, which is of course important for running complex animation renders.

-Note that I did investigate using Ryzen, but the platform is not really suitable (not enough RAM or PCIe slots, too expensive overall).
+I did of course investigate using Ryzen, but the platform is not suitable (not enough RAM or PCIe slots, too expensive overall).
 If money was no object though then I'd be doing a Threadripper build for sure. :D But then we're talking 800 UKP just for the CPU.
-Besides, it's important to remember that the primary bottleneck for what the LE guys do is CUDA-based rendering in Blender, and in that regard there is plenty of scope for upgrading the system, ie. just replace the GPUs with something better in the future.
+Besides, it's important to remember that the primary bottleneck for what the LE guys do is CUDA-based rendering in Blender (and video editing/encoding), and in that regard there is plenty of scope for upgrading the system, ie. just replace the GPUs with something better in the future.

 CPU Cooler (Corsair H80 with Nanoxia Deep Silence 120mm PWM Fans)